Adaptive $Q$-Aid for Conditional Supervised Learning in Offline Reinforcement Learning: Experiments

-\textbf{Test Time State Distribution Shift.}~~ To validate whether VCS effectively acquires stitching ability while preventing a shift in the test-time state distribution, as discussed in Section \ref{iql-weakness}, we present Fig. \ref{fig:walker-state-distribution}.
-This figure compares the state distributions explored by RCSL, $Q$-greedy, and VCS policies during evaluation.
-RCSL and $Q$-greedy, representing VCS's extremes, were trained using specific loss configurations: RCSL loss as VCS loss in Eq. \ref{eq:VCS loss} with \(w(R(\tau))=0\) and $Q$-greedy loss as VCS loss without the RCSL term, i.e., selecting actions as \(\argmax_{a\in\mathcal{A}} Q^{\text{IQL}}_{\theta}(s,a)\).
-Fig. \ref{fig:walker-state-distribution} illustrates RCSL's adherence to dataset states, contrasting with the notable state distribution shift of the $Q$-greedy policy.
-VCS inherits RCSL's stability but surpasses its performance, indicating an effective blend of transition recombination without straying excessively from the state distribution.
+To validate whether QCS effectively acquires stitching ability while preventing a shift in the test-time state distribution, as discussed in Section \ref{iql-weakness}, we present Fig. \ref{fig:walker-state-distribution}.
+This figure compares the state distributions explored by RCSL, max-$Q$, and QCS policies during evaluation.
+RCSL and max-$Q$, representing QCS's extremes, were trained using specific loss configurations: RCSL loss as QCS loss in Eq. \ref{eq:QCS loss} with \(\lambda=0\) and max-$Q$ loss as QCS loss without the RCSL term, i.e., selecting actions as \(\argmax_{a\in\mathcal{A}} Q^{\text{IQL}}_{\theta}(s,a)\).
+Fig. \ref{fig:walker-state-distribution} illustrates RCSL's adherence to dataset states, contrasting with the notable state distribution shift of the max-$Q$ policy.
+QCS inherits RCSL's stability but surpasses its performance, indicating an effective blend of transition recombination without straying excessively from the state distribution.